-B. As A Governmental Entity, The City Is Entitled To An Automatic Stay Without Posting A Bond
+A. As A Governmental Entity, The City Is Entitled To An Automatic Stay Without Posting A Bond

-The district court acted outside its jurisdiction and manifestly abused its discretion because the City is entitled to a stay as a matter of right - without posting a supersedeas bond - simply by filing its motion below.
+The City is entitled to a stay as a matter of right - without posting a supersedeas bond - simply by filing its motion below.
 "When an appeal is taken by the State or by any county, city or town within the State, or an officer or agency thereof and the operation or enforcement of the judgment is stayed, no bond, obligation, or other security shall be required from the appellant."
 NRCP 62(e).
 This provision must be read conjunctively with NRCP 62(d) to give a local government a right to a stay pending appeal without posting a bond.
 See Clark Cty.

 Off. of Coroner/Med.
 Exam'r v.
 Las Vegas Rev.-J., 134 Nev.
-174, 177, 415 P.3d

-16, 19 (2018).
+174, 177, 415 P.3d 16, 19 (2018).
 The district court should have granted an automatic stay without a bond simply upon the City's filing of the motion that requested it.
 See id.

-C. The City Is Entitled To A Stay Under NRAP 8(c)
+B. The City Is Entitled To A Stay Under NRAP 8(c)